- What are some attractions to visit in Tallahassee?

 The area contains 18 historic buildings and four other structures, of interest.
 Established in 1823, the park is famous for its azaleas and camellias, but it is also known for its substantial number of trees like cypresses, dogwoods, Japanese maples, and many more.
 The Native Plant Arboretum, on the other hand, showcases Eastern red columbine, English dogwood, Florida flame azaleas, and more.

 Bird watching, bicycling, canoeing, fishing, and hiking are some of the popular activities in which you can partake in the gardens.
-Beaches near Tallahassee are relaxing.

 3540 Thomasville Road, Tallahassee, FL, Phone: 850-487-4556

-St. Marks National Wildlife Refuge
+Hike in St. Marks National Wildlife Refuge

 Established in 1931, St. Marks National Wildlife Refuge is one of the oldest wildlife refuges in the nation and one of the best things to do in Tallahassee FL.
 Its 68,000 acres consist of a variety of coastal environments typical of the Gulf of Mexico, including estuaries, islands, marshes, and tidal creeks.
 There are several interesting structures in the refuge like St. Marks Lighthouse, the second oldest lighthouse in Florida.

 The refuge serves as a wintering area for many migratory birds, and it is the home of many animals like alligators, black bears, bobcats, coyotes, and many more.
 The refuge is also a popular place for fishing, and there is even a boat ramp close to the lighthouse.
 There are also many trails for hikers and cyclists, and photographers and painters frequently come to capture the beauty of the refuge.
-Browse our things to do in Florida guide for more ideas.

-Challenger Learning Center
+Visit the Challenger Learning Center

-Located on South Duval Street, the Challenger Learning Cente is the K-12 outreach program of the Florida A&M University - Florida State University College Engineering.
+Located on South Duval Street, the Challenger Learning Center is the K-12 outreach program of the Florida A&M University - Florida State University College Engineering.
 The 32,000 square-foot center focuses on promoting interest in STEM (Science, Technology, Engineering, and Mathematics) and is a fun thing to do in Tallahassee, Florida.

 The center has an IMAX 3D Theater, a Space Mission Simulator, and the Downtown Digital Dome Theatre & Planetarium.
 There are many hands-on exhibits and programs for children including camps, kids’ free day, scouting merit badges, free “Sky Guy” Planetarium shows, and the Saturday Public Mission, where children have an opportunity to be part of a NASA space mission using the center’s Space Mission Simulator.
-Read about the best Florida weekend getaways for a relaxing vacation.

 200 South Duval Street, Tallahassee, FL, Phone: 850-645-7827

-Tallahassee Antique Car Museum
+Tallahassee Automobile Museum

 The Tallahassee Automobile Museum is a car-themed museum located on Mahan Drive.
 Opened in 1996, the museum showcases collections that consist of donated items.
 The museum moved into its newest facility in 2007.
 The main building contains 100,000 square feet and exhibits mostly American-made cars as well as items that represent and celebrate American culture.